Long-run growth rate in a random multiplicative model: Long-run and continuous time limits

 The solution of (\ref{SDE}) is given by the exponential of the time integral of the geometric Brownian motion

 The distributional properties of this quantity are well studied in mathematical finance, see \cite{Dufresne0,Dufresne,Yor,Yor1} and references cited.
 We summarize here the main results.

-Denote the probability distribution function of the time integral of the geometric Brownian motion
+Denote $\Phi(z,t) = \mathbb{P}(A(t) \in (z,z+dz))$ the probability distribution function of the time integral of the geometric Brownian motion

-as $\Phi(z,t) = \mathbb{P}(A(t) \in (z,z+dz))$.
-This distribution approaches a simple form in the very small and very large time limits respectively \cite{Dufresne}.
-In the small time limit the distribution is log-normal with mean $t$ and variance $\frac13\sigma^2 t$, while in the infinite time limit it approaches a stationary distribution given by the inverse Gamma distribution \cite{Dufresne0,Dufresne}
+This distribution approaches simple limits in the very small/large time limits respectively \cite{Dufresne2004,Dufresne}.
+In the small time limit it approaches a normal distribution with mean $t$ and variance $\frac13\sigma^2 t$ \cite{Dufresne2004}, while in the infinite time limit it approaches a stationary distribution given by the inverse Gamma distribution \cite{Dufresne0,Dufresne}

 This is derived as the stationary solution of the Fokker-Planck equation for the process $dX(t) = \sigma X(t) dW(t) + dt$ with $X(0)=0$.
 It was shown \cite{Dufresne0} that for any $t>0$, $X(t)$ has the same probability distribution as $A(t)$.
 For intermediate values of $t$, analytical expressions are also available, although they are rather involved, see \cite{Yor,Yor1} and the references in these papers.
 The process leading to the distribution (\ref{ApdfT}) is a particular case of a class of Markov processes which admit stationary solutions and were studied in \cite{Wong} and \cite{Biro,Bormetti}.